-UDPATE June 2016 - An informational update on this project is scheduled for Tuesday, June 27, 2016, from 6-8 pm at the Tamalpais High School Student Center, 700 Miller Ave, Mill Valley CA 94941.
+UPDATE June 2016 - An informational update on this project is scheduled for Tuesday, June 27, 2016, from 6-8 pm at the Tamalpais High School Student Center, 700 Miller Ave, Mill Valley CA 94941.
 The project scope has been modified in response to further analysis and public input and will be described in greater detail at the June 27th meeting.

 UPDATE September 2013 - Public Scoping was initiated on Wednesday, September 4, 2013.
 The first public meeting for this project was held on September 18, 2013.

 This project would preserve resources and enhance safety by improving parking and pedestrian access at Muir Woods.
 The monument's current parking, transit, and pedestrian access facilities are antiquated and do not include the best techniques to manage stormwater and protect water quality and other natural resources.
 The memorandum of understanding between the County of Marin and National Park Service (June 2015), as well as the Reservation System Finding of No Significant Impact (December 2015), established the parameters for future visitation and access to the monument.
 In those decisions, NPS and the County of Marin have committed to a phased elimination of parking outside of the monument's boundaries.

 -Redesigning/reorganizing existing parking (not to exceed current parking supply of 232 personal vehicle spaces) at Muir Woods in order to:

--Reduce impacts to resources by better managing stormwater runoff
+-Reducing impacts to resources by better managing stormwater runoff

--Provide better arrival experience for visitors
+-Providing better arrival experience for visitors

--Support effectiveness of the reservation system
+-Supporting effectiveness of the reservation system